anhdanggit/MiEdu-Analytics/Tutorials/10-AB-Testing.md

 - The trick here is that: We don't prove something true, yet we prove that we have statistical evidence to reject the opposite -> So, some cautious statistican will not say: Hypothesis A is right, but they will say: We fail to reject Hypothesis A.

 ### Statistics Behind
-> We will introduce two ways of testing AB: Classical Frequentist, and Bayesian AB approach (introduced in [[10-Lab-ABTesting]])

 #### Frequentist
 - In short, AB testing is seeking for statistically significant differences between variants